Khushalsarode/Vagrant-Ansible/README.md

 ### Three-Tier Application

 In this demo, two applications are created on the same server, running on different ports.
 Ansible is used to configure the three-tier application environment on Vagrant virtual boxes.
+- Load Balancer Tier: Implement this layer Nginx as the load balancer.
+- Application Tier: Host two separate applications on this layer.
+- /db API: This API must retrieve data from the database.
+- /non-db API: This API should simply return an HTTP 200 status code.
+- Database Tier:
+- Create separate databases for each application (db_one, db_two).

 ## Ansible Configuration

 The Ansible script includes tasks to: